 Renée Johnson is our resident champion of rationality and balance.
 With one foot on the cutting edge and the other in deep-seated reality, Renée enjoys engaging the board and staff in the journey to a strong future.
 She brings 15 years of experience in development, marketing, IT, finance, and entrepreneurial roles to her position.
 Born in Massachusetts, she’s also lived in Indiana, England, Greece, and Washington.
-Renée resides in Brewer, ME, with her partner Chris and their three rescued dogs, Baxter, Sabine, and Finch.
+At home, Renée enjoys the daily antics of her three rescued dogs, Baxter, Sabine, and Finch.

 Extra credit: Renée has a keen eye for spotting chaga mushrooms while hiking and foraging in the Maine woods.